TTK4130/ttk4130.github.io/docs/assignments/assignment-3.rst

 ..
 Generally for an :math:`s`-stage Runge-Kutta method, we expect the accuracy or convergence to be of order :math:`s`.
 ..
 However, with the Gauss-Legendre collocation points, this increases to :math:`2s`.
 ..
 This is phenomenal, as we can get with two stages what an explicit method would require *four* stages to accomplish.
 ..
-Of course, we still have to sovle a possibly non-linear system, so the computational cost may still be much higher than an explicit method.
+Of course, we still have to solve a possibly non-linear system, so the computational cost may still be much higher than an explicit method.
 ..
 Typically it will be.

 ..
 The second reason to care about collocation methods is that they are also *symplectic integrators*, which means that they will approximately conserve the energy of a Hamiltonian system, if you were to use the method for simulating a Hamiltonian system.